sbezugliy/trie-substring-search/README.md

     trie.parse("he their them height have then their shelter")
 ```

-Index of word in dictionary can be used to get use additional array with external data.
+Index of word in dictionary can be used to get relations with additional array with external data(or collection, or can be easily replaced by foreign key in the future).
 If dictionary contain duplicates, then you will get few indexes in result.

 ## Development